Zenamine/docs/pages/cloud/vps/windows_first_config/guide.en-ca.md

 ![KVM](images/setup-05.png){.thumbnail}

-On the sign-in screen, enter the password you created for your Administrator account and hit the `Next`{.action} key on your keyboard.
+On the sign-in screen, enter the password you created for your Administrator account and hit the `Enter`{.action} key on your keyboard.

 ![KVM](images/setup-06.png){.thumbnail}